Dihydrotestosterone (DHT) is a hormone similar to testosterone that’s thought to contribute to hair loss in both men and women.

 Medications like minoxidil (Rogaine) and finasteride (Propecia) have been shown to help treat hair loss.
-Minoxidil is a vasodilator, meaning it dilates your blood vessels, while finasteride is a 5-alpha reductase inhibitor that blocks DHT production (

 Given the limited number of studies on specific foods and nutrients for lowering DHT levels, it’s best to consult your healthcare provider regarding potential hair loss treatments.
 Certain medications or vitamin supplements may help you.